b00f/b00f.github.io/docs/_posts/2025-04-23-define_interfaces_properly.md

 ## A Cleaner, More Flexible Interface

-Let's apply these improvements into a cleaner, more robust interface:
+Let's apply these improvements to create a cleaner, more robust interface:

 ```go
 package port